Previously I observed a tremendous increase in maximum range (4 times farther range) from repairing the antenna in the RC car.

 I did three things that I expect to make a significant improvement (2x to 3x) in maximum RC helicopter control range:

 - I trimmed about 2cm off of the controller antenna with a wire cutter

 - I bent the Ruixing board about 0.5 cm away from the main PCB (which has a huge groundplane)

 - I found the 3 cm copter antenna was bent over in a mess of other wires just like the RC car controller, which made such a huge reduction in range.
 I intend to glue the plastic I cut out back in to help protect the Li Ion battery.
 I didn’t put the antenna vertical for better coverage, and to avoid getting the antenna caught in the copter blades.

-These devices test well under FCC power limits, and from the test reports, the antennas were put in the ideal position that I did, so in reality I have just restored the FCC certified performance.
+These devices test well under FCC power limits.
+From the test reports it seems the antennas were put in the ideal position.
+In reality I have just restored the FCC certified performance.

 Previously, I suffered controllability problems (weak signal -> intermittent control) when more than about 30 meters slant range to the copter, which is too short for safe operations.
 You want to keep the copter away from other people including yourself or the child you’re teaching to operate the copter, thus I am hopeful that 60+ meter range is within reach.

 From Friis free space loss equation, to go from 30 m range to 100 m range should take 10.5 dB extra, which I am hopeful to have done.
 Even 60 m from 30 m (6 dB change as doubling range makes 4x weaker by inverse square law) would be a huge improvement, and I feel like I must have done at least that.